AsharibAli/create-edu-dapp/README.md

 ### ⛓️ Deploy

-Before deploying the smart contracts, ensure that you have added the [`Open Campus Codex`](https://devdocs.opencampus.xyz/getting-started) to your MetaMask wallet and that it has sufficient funds.
-If you do not have testnet $EDU on Open Campus Codex, please follow this [faucets guide](https://devdocs.opencampus.xyz/build/faucet).
+Before deploying the smart contracts, ensure that you have added the [`EDU Chain Testnet`](https://chainlist.org/chain/656476) to your MetaMask wallet and that it has sufficient funds.
+If you do not have testnet $EDU on EDU Chain Testnet, please follow this [faucets guide](https://devdocs.opencampus.xyz/build/faucet).

 Also, make changes in `./scripts/deploy.ts` (replace the greeter contract name with `<your-contract-name>`).

-For deploying the smart contracts to `open campus codex` network, type the following command:
+For deploying the smart contracts to `educhain-testnet` network, type the following command:

 ```sh
 # For deploying the smart contracts